precice/tutorials/perpendicular-flap/README.md

 How to visualize the simulation results depends on the selected solvers, as usual.
 Most of the solver generate `vtk` files which can visualized using, e.g., ParaView.

-As we defined a watchpoint at the flap tip (see `precice-config.xml`), we can plot it with gnuplot.
-The resulting graph shows either the displacement or the force at the flap tip.
+As we defined a watchpoint on the 'Solid' participant at the flap tip (see `precice-config.xml`), we can plot it with gnuplot using the script `plotDisplacement.sh.` You need to specify the directory of the selected solid participant as a command line argument, so that the script can pick-up the desired watchpoint file, e.g. `plotDisplacement solid-fenics`.
+The resulting graph shows either the displacement at the flap tip.
+You can modify the script to also plot the force instead.

 ![Flap watchpoint](images/displacement_watchpoint.png)